Details regarding the Ann C. Dixon Archives & Special Collections policies can be found on the Archives & Special Collections LibGuide.

 There is a nominal fee to Harding students for interlibrary borrowing.
 A fee of $.10 per page for photocopies and $1.00 per loaned item (book, tape, CD, etc.) will be collected when students pick up their requested materials at Brackett Library.

 Brackett Library is happy to loan its materials, except for the items listed below, to libraries in the United States.
-We will also send photocopies to libraries in the United States and to libraries around the world who can receive via ARIEL.
-We accept requests in the following ways only: OCLC, ALA ILL Form (see below), and ArkFax.
-We do not charge for faxing or ARIEL.
+We will also send photocopies to libraries in the United States and to libraries around the world who can receive electronically.
+We accept requests in the following ways only: OCLC and ALA ILL Form (see below).
+There are no additional charges for faxing.

 OCLC Institution Symbol: AHS

-Dates When ILL Dept. is Closed: Christmas week
+Dates When ILL Dept. is Closed: Christmas week, Thanksgiving, Fourth of July

-Charges for ILL photocopies (no charge for loans): $5 in network area, $8 outside network area
+Charges for ILL photocopies (no charge for loans): $5 in network area, $10 outside network area (within the U.S.), $15 international

 Methods of Billing: IFM, Invoice